Q: Does Sawbill sell fishing licenses?

 Q: Does Sawbill rent kayaks?

 A: No. Because of all the small and medium-sized lakes in this area, kayaks are not well suited here.
-We rent several kinds of solo canoes, including Wenonah Canaks which paddle like a kayak but portage like a canoe.
+We rent several kinds of solo canoes (and kayak paddles if you prefer).
 If a kayaking trip is what you truly desire, we recommend Stone Harbor Wilderness Supply in Grand Marais.

 Q: Do groups picking up permits at Sawbill have to watch the permit orientation video?

 A: Yes.
 Sawbill Canoe Outfitters abides by all of the Forest Service’s requirements for issuing overnight BWCAW entry permits.
 Here are a few points that sometimes come up:

 - Every member of your party must watch the video.

 - Permits can be issued only to those party members listed as party leaders or alternate party leaders.

 - Permits may be issued one day in advance or on the entry day.
 Once the entry day has passed a permit cannot be issued.
 You can only enter the wilderness on the day stated on your permit.

 For a complete list of permit related requirements, consult bwcaw.org.